Bond dimension witnesses and the structure of homogeneous matrix product states: The Physics of MPS

 Rather than describing these tools in detail [the reader can find a full description of the SDP programs in Appendix \ref{SDP_rel}], we will illustrate how these methods work with a practical example.
 Consider an $N$-site spin 1/2 chain, and suppose that, via neutron interferometry, we estimate the expectation value of the XXX Heisenberg Hamiltonian

 \be H_N=\sum_{i=1}^{N-1}\frac{1}{4}\vec{\sigma}_i\cdot\vec{\sigma}_{i+1}. \ee

-We wonder whether our experiment can be explained with an iMPS model of low bond dimension.
+We wonder whether our experiment can be explained with a hMPS model of low bond dimension.

 Take the number of particles in the chain to be small, say $N=7$.
-We are interested in determining whether our system admits an MPS model of low bond dimension.
 For low $N$, the minimum eigenvalue of $H_N$ can be computed exactly, and so we find that the minimum average energy per interaction term is $E\equiv\min\frac{1}{6}\langle H_7\rangle\approx -0.4727$.
 On the other hand, an SDP optimization over 7-site normalized density matrices $\rho\in B(\H^{MPS}_{2,7})$ satisfying $C_j\rho C_j^\dagger$, PPT for $j=5,6$ returns the greater value $E_2\equiv\frac{1}{6}\langle H_7\rangle_2\geq -0.4065$.
 This optimization, and all subsequent ones, was carried out with the SDP solver MOSEK \cite{mosek}.
-The XXX Heisenberg Hamiltonian can thus be interpreted as a displaced bond dimension witness: an expectation value smaller than -0.4065, within reach given the lower value of $E$, would signify that the state of the spin chain cannot have a MPS model of bond dimension $D=2$.
+The XXX Heisenberg Hamiltonian can thus be interpreted as a displaced bond dimension witness: an expectation value smaller than -0.4065, within reach given the lower value of $E$, would signify that the state of the spin chain cannot have a hMPS model of bond dimension $D=2$.

-Refuting $D=3$ MPS models for $N=7$ is impossible with the tools developed so far, since $\H^{MPS}_{3,N}=(\C^2)^{\otimes N}$ and $\Q_{3,N}=\{0\}$, for $N=1,...,8$, see Tables \ref{MPS_dim} and \ref{central}.
+Refuting $D=3$ hMPS models for $N=7$ is impossible with the tools developed so far, since $\H^{MPS}_{3,N}=(\C^2)^{\otimes N}$ and $\Q_{3,N}=\{0\}$, for $N=1,...,8$, see Tables \ref{MPS_dim} and \ref{central}.
 To make matters worse, SDP optimizations for $N\geq 9$ are too memory-demanding for a normal computer.
 However, if we drop the PPT condition, the resulting SDP can be seen equivalent to projecting $\frac{1}{N-1}H_N$ on the subspace $\H^{MPS}_{3,N}$ and finding the minimum eigenvalue of the resulting operator.
 This simplified method allows us to reach greater values of $N$, at the price of losing robustness in our bounds.
 With this trick, for $N=13$ we obtain a bound $E_3\equiv\frac{1}{12}\langle H_{13}\rangle_3\geq -0.44958$, slightly bigger than the minimum energy density $E=-0.46044$ achievable.

 For $N\gg 1$, we can take the system to be approximately translational invariant, so this time we want to refute iMPS models of low bond dimension for our system.
 For $D=d=2$ iMPS models, it can be shown that spin chains are symmetric under parity, and hence satisfy non-trivial linear constraints.
 However, if our experimental setup does not allow us to estimate quantities of the sort $\sum_{i=1}^{N-1}\langle\sigma^s_{i}\sigma^t_{i+1}\rangle$, with $t\not=s$, we must again rely on inequalities, in which case the XXX Heisenberg Hamiltonian can also serve as a witness.
 It is a standard result (see, e.g., \cite{HeisXXX}) that the ground state energy density $E=\lim_{N\to\infty}\frac{1}{N-1}\langle H_N\rangle$ of the infinite XXX Heisenberg model is given by $E=1/4 - \ln(2)\approx -0.4431$.